Logo

 Management begins with confirming the diagnosis and assessing the lesion’s size, location, and depth.
 Early treatment is often recommended to achieve better cosmetic outcomes and reduce the likelihood of skin thickening over time.

-1
+• 1

-Evaluate size, depth, and location2
+Evaluate size, depth, and location

-Discuss realistic expectations and treatment course3
+Discuss realistic expectations and treatment course

-Perform targeted vascular laser therapy4
+Perform targeted vascular laser therapy

 Monitor response and adjust treatment as needed